 Finish up by telling me which site you plan to link to in the bio.
 Bloggers who try to hide this info create another red flag for me.

 Let's take a look at that third point – how the post fit my blog.
 You know and I know that guest blogging is an exchange.
 I get good content; you get to be published somewhere else with a link to your favorite website or blog.
 But that doesn't mean that I'll take anything.
 If it's not relevant to my audience, there is no incentive for me to publish the post.

-Here’s a tip for prospective guest bloggers: it’s better to spend a few minutes browsing the blog so you can find something that is relevant to my readers and not something that sounds like it came from a guest post network.
+Here's a tip for prospective guest bloggers: it's better to spend a few minutes browsing the blog so you can find something that is relevant to my readers and not something that sounds like it came from a guest post network.

 6. Novelty Value